usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.2.
 Authenticator Assurance Level 2

-AAL 2 provides high confidence that the claimant controls authenticator(s) registered to the subscriber.
+AAL2 provides high confidence that the claimant controls authenticator(s) registered to the subscriber.
 Proof of possession and control of two different authentication factors is required through a secure authentication protocol.
-Approved cryptographic techniques are required at AAL 2 and above.
+Approved cryptographic techniques are required at AAL2 and above.

 #### 4.2.1.
 Permitted Authenticator Types

-At AAL 2, it is required to have either a multi-factor authenticator or a combination of two single-factor authenticators.
+At AAL2, it is required to have either a multi-factor authenticator or a combination of two single-factor authenticators.
 Authenticator requirements are specified in [Section 5](#sec5).

 When a multi-factor authenticator is used, any of the following may be used: